yonicd/details/README.md

 # details

-Make a simple function for creating a details section in markdown.
+Simple function for creating a details block for markdown documents.

 ## Installation